 Depending on the community and type of home, HOA fees vary.
 Sometimes homeowners may pay higher fees when living in a condo building that might include services for elevators, lobby areas, community rooms, and roofing maintenance.
 Other HOA fees for single-family homes are higher because it includes lawn care and exterior maintenance.
 If homeowners want a lower HOA fee, they will typically be responsible for their own lawn care and exterior home maintenance.

 Sometimes HOA fees differ within each community depending on the amenities and services that are offered.
-Communities with lavish amenities like a clubhouse, golf course, or swimming pool may have higher HOA fees since it requires more maintenance than a community with little to no amenities.
+Communities with lavish amenities like a clubhouse, a golf course, or a swimming pool may have higher HOA fees since it requires more maintenance than a community with little to no amenities.

 “Are there rentals in 55+ communities?”